senselogic/FAIRSKILL/README.md

 The player skill is adjusted only when he plays better/worse than his opponents and teammates with a higher/lower skill.

-During the first games, the player skill is adjusted more quickly.

 ## Algorithm

 When a player finishes a game, his skill is adjusted only if he has played for a minimum duration.